RSE-Sheffield/SORT/docs/deployment.md

 # Configuration

+## Environment variables

-To configure the environment variables for the service, you can either edit the `.env` file and/or add them to the systemd service.
+To configure the environment variables for the service, you can either edit the `.env` file and/or add them to the systemd service using `systemctl edit`.

 To edit the environment file: